-Once in our lives, we end up hating our new haircut.
+At least once in our lives we may end up hating our new haircut.
 While this could be the fault of the barber, you should also think about the probability that you asked for the wrong thing.
 There are hairstyles you should know before going to the barber if you want to achieve the look you are aiming.
 It’s not enough that you tell your barber you want a clean, short, or dapper look.
 You have to give specifics like you want a tamed taper cut with not-so-thin sides to avoid exposing your scalp.

 The guaranteed way to nail the look you like is to give a reference picture to your barber.
 It’s a solid image you can simply pick from Pinterest or Tumblr.
 But take note that each look won’t be suitable for everyone.
 You have to consider your face shape, the thickness of your hair, and the skill of the barber.